 At least three years of royalty statements (digital statements in CSV/Excel format are preferred, as this allows us to provide a more sophisticated analysis of your royalty stream).

 After we review this data and verify your royalty stream, we will discuss the following questions:

 What percentage of your royalty stream do you want to sell?
 (Streams can also be divided by other criteria, such as by song or by licensor.)

 What is your starting price?
-The starting price is the minimum amount you would accept to sell your royalties for in auction.
-If this price isn’t met, there is no sale."
+The starting price is the minimum amount you would accept to sell your royalties for at auction.
+If this price isn’t met, there is no sale.